A voice for

 • What practitioners say

-Caution is key and practitioners will only ever use such a herb if no other will suffice.
+Caution is key, and practitioners will only ever use such a herb if no other will suffice.
 Drop doses of this herb are usual and are prescribed when such circumstances arise, with a very gradual increase if required and never exceeding a maximum daily dose.

-Digestive system: Henbane can be a valuable remedy for severe spasm in the gut where other, milder herbs may not be as effective, including for use in biliary colic(gall bladder spasm).
+Henbane can be a valuable remedy for severe spasm in the gut where other, milder herbs may not be as effective, including for use in biliary colic(gall bladder spasm).
 It can significantly slow down the transit time of the gut and reduce the secretory ability so has sometimes been used in cramping associated with severe bouts of diarrhoea.

-Respiratory system: Datura is sometimes thought to be more indicated for asthma, however henbane is also useful here and can also be helpful in cases of whooping cough.
+Datura is sometimes thought to be more indicated for asthma, however henbane is also useful here and can also be helpful in cases of whooping cough.

-Nervous system: Henbane can be indicated in Parkinson’s disease, for use in tremors or excessive salivation.
+Henbane can be indicated in Parkinson’s disease, for use in tremors or excessive salivation.
 In Ayurvedic medicine it is often used in a combination therapy for this condition (8).
 It is also of use in neuralgia and myalgia and can help with the symptoms of Meniere’s disease and motion sickness.

-Externally: It has been used topically in the form of an oil for neuralgia including sciatic pain and myalgia and gout.
+It has been used topically in the form of an oil for neuralgia including sciatic pain and myalgia and gout.

 • Research